monitorjbl/excel-streaming-reader/README.md

 This library focuses on spreadsheets in OOXML Transitional format - despite the name, this format is more widely used.
 The wikipedia entry on OOXML formats has a good [description](https://en.wikipedia.org/wiki/Office_Open_XML).

 * StreamingReader.Builder has `convertFromOoXmlStrict` which attempts to convert input streams from OOXML Strict format (if set to `true`) to the better supported Transitional format.
 This is all done in memory so this might not be a good option if you have memory limitations.
 This approach is experimental and liable to be removed if the newer code in version 3.0.2 works out.
 * From version 3.0.2, the standard streaming code will also try to read OOXML Strict format.
+  * in v3.0.2, it only works if you `setUseSstTempFile(true)` but this is fixed in v3.0.3
-Temp files are used in a few places to avoid using too much memory.
+  * in v3.0.2, temp files are used in a few places to avoid using too much memory.
+From v3.0.3, the `setAvoidTempFiles(true)` option is respected.
-  * currently only works if you `setUseSstTempFile(true)`
   * `setReadCoreProperties(true)` option is not properly supported for OOXML Strict format files
+  * `setReadComments(true)` option is not properly supported for OOXML Strict format files

 # Logging